Armani reorganizes brands as revenue, profit margins slip

-MILAN (Reuters) - Italian luxury goods group Armani said on Tuesday it was further reorganizing its brands into just three labels and streamlining its shop network to counter a difficult business environment.
+MILAN (Reuters) - Italian luxury goods group Armani said on Tuesday it was reorganizing its brands around three core labels and streamlining its shop network to counter a difficult business environment.

-The Milanese group said it would fold the haute couture line Giorgio Armani Privé and its homeware brand Armani/Casa into Giorgio Armani, its signature label.
+The Milanese group said its haute couture line Giorgio Armani Privé and its homeware brand Armani/Casa, would continue to exist as part of its signature Giorgio Armani label.

-The company announced in February that Emporio Armani was to absorb the Armani Collezioni and Armani Jeans brands.
+The second core brand, Emporio Armani, will absorb the Armani Collezioni and Armani Jeans lines.

 A third label, the younger and more informal A|X Armani Exchange, will now include part of the product area previously under Armani Jeans, it said.

-The reorganization comes as Armani confirmed on Tuesday that sales fell 5 percent last year to 2.5 billion euros ($2.9 billion).
+The reorganization comes as Armani confirmed on Tuesday that sales fell 5 percent last year, to 2.5 billion euros ($2.9 bln).

 Founded by 83-year-old designer Giorgio Armani, it is Italy's second-biggest fashion group behind Prada (1913.HK) which has also been battling with fast shrinking revenues.